Polyamory dating: welcome to a misunderstood world

 3) Sex isn’t everything:

 One of the more common misconceptions of polyamorous relationship rules is that sex with multiple partners is rampant in the community.
 This is a myth.
-While polyamorous people enjoy sex and might even have access to more sex, they are looking for lasting and committed relationships that are not based on hookups or one-night stands or any drama surrounding cheating wives and husbands.
+While polyamorous people enjoy sex and might even have access to more sex, they are looking for lasting and committed relationships that are not based on hookups, one-night stands or any drama surrounding cheating wives and husbands.
 Of course, there are exceptions to any rule but this community has the deeper motives of ‘emotional connection’ and ‘trust’ for living this lifestyle.